Sayolight/Statuser/README.md

 * Install *telethon*, *PIL*, *requests* and *dotenv* modules
 * Enter to .env file your *api_id* and *hash_id* ([Find it here](https://my.telegram.org/))
 * Login to Telegram in **main.py**
-* Get JsonStorage token in **main.py** and write it to .env file
+* Get jsonbox.io token in **main.py** and write it to .env file
+* Create telegram channel for statuser and enter if of this channel to .env file
-* To update your avatar without status - write to Saved Messages: "$upd"
+* To update your avatar without status - pin to created channel your image
-* To change status - write to Saved Messages: "$s *avatar*" or use PUT Request to JsonStorage
+* To change status - write to created channel: "s *avatar*" or use PUT Request to jsonbox.io

 # PUT Requests
 Data: {'status': '*statusname*'}